-No tricks, just treats in the list of best movies on Hulu in October 2020.
-Hulu's huge library is chock-full of great movies, from terrifying horror flicks to cute rom-coms to Oscar-winning dramas.
+But that's just one of hundreds of movies on Hulu.
+The streaming service's library is full of great films.
 With the best movies on Hulu, you won't miss going to theater.
 What's better than having the cinematic experience from the comfort of your couch!

 - Hulu Live vs. YouTube TV vs. Sling vs. AT&T TV Now: Face-off!